 Manual therapy at PDR

 Here in PDR we are experts in hands-on therapy techniques.
 What makes us different from other physical therapy clinics is that we consider manual therapy as the primary component of your treatment plan.
-Both high-tech tools and therapeutic exercises are powerful complements to manual therapy, but hands-on approach is a backbone of every patient’s treatment.
+Both high-tech tools and therapeutic exercises are powerful complements to manual therapy, but a hands-on approach is the backbone of every patient’s treatment.

 Before performing any type of hands-on treatment, our therapist will conduct a full assessment of bones, muscles as well as blood and nerve supply in the affected area.
 Depending on the results, we can implement one or a combination of different manual therapy techniques.
 Your treatment plan will be fitted to your unique needs and utilize the best physical therapy procedures for your specific conditions.